EddFab/Easy-Clean-Pressure-Cleaning/README.md

 ![alt text](screenshot.png "")

 I built this site using a template (link included).
 I removed much of the extra that I didn't need.
 I added a contact form, ajax picture-loading.
-I changed the theme and made a few other tweaks to get it to where it's at now.
+I changed the theme and made a bunch of other tweaks to get it to where it's at now.

 Technologies used in this project: